 Trade, tariffs and protectionism

+Hold on tight!
 Following major political events, trade, tariffs and protectionism are increasingly affecting the global economy.
-As the Trump administration pushes forward with new tariffs, businesses need to prepare for a new era of international trade.
+As the Trump administration pushes forward with new tariffs, businesses need to prepare for a bumpy ride when it comes to international trade.

 The foundations of international trade are facing destabilisation following the announcement of new tariffs by the Trump administration.
 As the situation continues to develop, it's critical that businesses trading internationally are prepared to move quickly and adapt to unpredictable events.